Manhunt underway for ‘extremely dangerous’ convicted felon suspected of killing a 26-year-old female tech CEO in Baltimore – KION546

 “There is no person on planet Earth that could tell Pava that she couldn’t do something,” Dzirasa said.
 “Even though she was a force, she always made space for other people,” he added.

+Nicole Foster, who co-founded the plant-based ice cream shop Cajou Creamery in the neighborhood where LaPere was found, told CNN she has known LaPere for about two years and last saw her about a week ago.

+“She was, for us, a friend, a cheerleader, and customer,” Foster said.
+“At one point, she mobilized her company and they took time out of their schedules to do this off project to help Cajou Creamery with strategic fundraising efforts.
+That’s the type of person that she was and the type of leader that she was.
+She was focused on collective action and working together to make Baltimore shine.”

-A vigil will be held for LaPere on Wednesday evening to “celebrate Pava’s extraordinary life and the profound impact she had on our community,” EcoMap said in a social media post.
+A vigil will be held on Wednesday evening to “celebrate Pava’s extraordinary life and the profound impact she had on our community,” EcoMap said in a social media post.

 The-CNN-Wire